Performance Breakdown

 - Max: 8:25 minutes

-These tests are done with the Omni roller attachment, with the battery fully charged.
+These tests are conducted using the Omni roller attachment with the battery fully charged.

 Consumers can extend the run time (actually double it) by purchasing an extra battery.
-The ability to charge the battery separately adds to the usability aspect, so it’s possible to use this vacuum while the second battery is charging.
+The ability to charge the battery separately enhances the usability aspect, allowing for continued use while the second battery is charging.

 Different configurations